 There’s also a transparent flap to keep your ID!
 In my personal experience, I found this pretty useful, especially when I needed to flash my ID – I could do so without actually taking the card out of the wallet.

 I personally like the minimalist design of the interior – it lets the quality of the leather speak.
 The stitching on the inside is done rather nicely as well.

 Most importantly, there’s a spacious cash slot to store all the bills you need!
 Unfortunately, the lining is made of polyester, which can feel a tad cheap to the touch.

 Lastly, there are even two sim card/sd card slots in the wallet, which would come in handy during travel!
 Quite a useful compartment – in my opinion, this should come standard on most wallets, though unfortunately that’s not the case.

 Overall, I think this Oxhide wallet is a nice blend of style, quality, and functionality.
 I don’t really have much of a knock against it.
-If I have to nitpick, it would be the price.
-If Oxhide can knock another S$10 off the price of this wallet, I think it would be a good value proposition.
-At its current price, I would say that the price is justified, just not exactly bang-for-buck.
+The price is pretty good as well!

 Oxhide also sells a variety of leather bracelets, and sent one to me for review.

 Unlike the wallet, the leather quality used here is merely of “Genuine leather” quality.
 While that is a pity as the leather will not patina, I think it’s still pretty acceptable given the very affordable (~S$30) price tag of the bracelet.
 However, given that patina on black leather isn’t very obvious anyway, I think Oxhide just about gets away with using Genuine leather on here.